Events

 Master Gourd Grower Marvin Johnson and his wife Mary cultivated more than 200 different kinds of gourds and collected gourds from around the world.
 You’ll see everything from giant African gourds to gourds so tiny they look like robins’ eggs.

-Click the button below to see a 2010 video about the gourd museum featured on WRAL’s “Tar Heel Traveler.”
+Click the button below to see a free 2010 video about the Marvin Johnson Gourd Museum in Angier, NC, featured on WRAL’s “Tar Heel Traveler.”

-Click the button below to see a 2014 video about the gourd museum featured on our local PBS stations (UNC TV) on “North Carolina Weekend.”
+Click the button below to see a free 2014 video about the gourd festival featured on our local PBS stations (UNC TV) on “North Carolina Weekend.”